TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-throughput-longscaleoperation-mooncake.md

 Azure Cosmos DB currently only supports scale up operation.
 It is typically a long running operation.
 You can use below table to estimate how long it will take.

-* Scale factor = New throughput/ MininumMinimum throughput
+* Scale factor = New throughput/ Minimum throughput

 | Min throughput        | Scale factor            | Estimated Duration  |
 | --------------------- |:-----------------------:| -------------------:|